Sometimes when someone in our family becomes unwell, young people help to care for them, but it doesn’t mean that you’re on your own.

 Surrey has processes in place to make sure that all children and young people across Surrey are safe from harm.
 If you are involved in these processes it can be confusing, but the professionals you may be meeting are always there to help.

 If there is something happening in your case that you don’t understand, you can always ask the people involved to explain.
-You can find guides below which may help, and you can find more information on Child Protection in Surrey here.Under 12's Conference Guide
+You can find one-minute guides below which have been created to help your understanding of some of the support, services, and processes in Surrey.

 Running away from home can feel like your only choice when things in your life go wrong.
 However, it is important to remember there are people you can talk to, ideally someone that you can trust, or even your school nurse or parents of your friends.